ong8181/macam/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This pacakge is a collection of miscellaneous functions for ecological studies.
+This package is a collection of miscellaneous functions for ecological studies.

 ## License
 See LICENSE.